carafe-fm/carafe-js/docs/FileMakerCustomFunction.md

  *
  * @PARAMETERS:
  * packageName - Required.
 Must be a valid Carafe package name.
- * jsonData - Optional.
+ * jsonData - Required.
 Must be valid JSON.
 The JSON passed in here will be available to JavaScript from `Carafe.getData()`.
- * implementationSemanticVersion - May be an empty string or a valid semantic version.
-Leaving it empty will return the default implementation from the newest package version available.
+ * implementationSemanticVersion - Optional.
+May be an empty string or a valid semantic version.
+Leaving it empty will return the default implementation from the newest package version available in the local environment.
  *
  * @HISTORY:
  * Created: 2018-Aug-01 by Jeremiah Small
+ * Modified: 2018-Aug-28 by Jeremiah Small
  *
  * @PURPOSE:
  * This function merges together a Carafe package, JSON data, and an optional custom implementation.